Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 In any case, once you have rented out a property, IRAS will know because the stamp duty of the rental has been paid.
 The owner-occupier tax rates are no longer applicable for that property from the date of rental.

-Commercial and industrial properties (Non-Residential)
+Commercial and Industrial Properties (Non-Residential)

 Non-residential properties such as commercial and industrial buildings and land are taxed at 10% of the Annual Value.
 Owner-occupier tax rates do not apply to non-residential properties even if you have bought the properties for your own use/occupation.